Preheat your oven to 190°C (170°C fan). Line a large baking tray with parchment paper.

 Fold in the chocolate chips using a spatula or wooden spoon.

-325 Grams Milk chocolate chips
+325 g milk chocolate chips

 Using a 5 cm cookie scoop or large spoon, portion the dough evenly onto the prepared trays.
 Aim for about 6 cookies per tray, leaving space between them.